-^{}The author came across 3 kurukkals who owns a car and also properties in India.
+The author came across 3 kurukkals who owns a car and also properties in India.

-3.3 Temple Assistants
+3.3 Temple assistants

 The temple assistants comprise drummers (melavattiyam), clarinet musicians (natasvaram), ctuvar and sweepers as well as general workers.
 They are employed mainly by well-established temples in some Category A who can afford to pay them for their services.
-Some temples, like Sri Kandaswamy temple is financially sound enough to engage the services of a gardener to beautify the outer surroundings of the temple.
+Some temples, like Srī Kandaswāmy temple is financially sound enough to engage the services of a gardener to beautify the outer surroundings of the temple.

-earning group and to make ends meet, they have to look for part time assignments elsewhere.
-There are no such assistants employed by the Category B and Category C temples and just like the priests, these assistants (namely drummers and musicians) are called by these temples to render their services in someimportant festivals or weddings.
+Most of these assistants are of the lower income earning group and to make ends meet, they have to look for part time assignments elsewhere.
+There are no such assistants employed by the Category B and Category C temples and just like the priests, these assistants (namely drummers and musicians) are called by these temples to render their services in some important festivals or weddings.
 These assistants are also allowed to perform in other temples as long as it does not clash with their daily chores.

 It was clearly visible that the profession of being drummers and musicians was a hereditary occupation.
-The drummer in Srī Kandaswāmy temple happens to be the third generation that works in the temple.
+The drummer in Srī Kandaswāmy temple happens to be the third generation that Works in the temple.
 The sons of these musicians are encouraged to take over their parents profession at an early age and it is obvious to see these youngsters more inclined to their traditions.